 - Application Level Gateways (ALGs).
-Applications which use nonstandard connections or port numbers are normally blocked by the Firewall.
-The ability to define and allow such applications is provided, to enable such applications to be used normally. - Port Triggering.
-This feature, also called Special Applications, allows you to use Internet applications which normally do not function when used behind a firewall. - Port Forwarding.
+Applications which use non-standard connections or port numbers are normally blocked by the Firewall.
+The ability to define and allow such applications is provided, to enable such applications to be used normally. - Special Applications.
+This feature, also called Port Triggering, allows you to use Internet applications which normally do not function when used behind a fire-wall. - Port Triggering.
+This feature, also called Special Applications, allows you to use Internet applications which normally do not function when used behind a fire-wall. - Port Forwarding.
 This feature allows Internet users to access Internet servers on your LAN.
 The required setup is quick and easy. - Virtual Servers.
 This feature allows Internet users to access Internet servers on your LAN.
 The required setup is quick and easy. - Dynamic DNS Support.
 DDNS, when used with the Virtual Servers feature, allows users to connect to Servers on your LAN using a Domain Name, even if you have a dynamic IP address which changes every time you connect. - URL Filter.
 Use the URL Filter to block access to undesirable Web sites by LAN users. - Access Control.
-Using the Access Control feature, you can assign LAN users to different groups, and determine which Internet services are available to each group. - Scheduling.
+Using the Access Control feature, you can assign LAN users to different groups, and determine which Internet services are available to each group. - Firewall.
+As well as the built-in firewall to protect your LAN, you can define Firewall Rules to determine which incoming and outgoing traffic should be permitted. - Scheduling.
 Both the URL Filter and Firewall rules can be scheduled to operate only at certain times.
 This provides great flexibility in controlling Internet -bound traffic. - Logs.
 Define what data is recorded in the Logs, and optionally send log data to a Syslog Server.
 Log data can also be E-mailed to you. - QoS Support Quality of Service can be used to handle packets so that more important connections receive priority over less important one.